-You can also check my blog’s archive for a list of every post I have written or use the search function in the sidebar to find other subjects that might be of interest.
+You can use the menu at the top right or the “search box” to find other subjects that might be of interest.

 I read voraciously and favorite authors include Ayn Rand, Frederick Buechner, Montaigne, Madeline L’Engle and David McCullough.

-I have also written four books, one of which landed on the Amazon.com bestseller list.
+I have also written five books, one of which landed on the Amazon.com bestseller list.
 You can find out more about them at my official author page at Amazon.com.
-My latest A Renaissance Redneck In A Mega-Church Pulpit — A Memoir releases Feburary 2014.
-You can buy a preview with the first seven chapters for only $2.99 HERE.
+My best-selling memoir: A Renaissance Redneck In A Mega-Church Pulpit released Feburary 5, 2014.
+You can buy it HERE.

 A self-taught artist, I began painting with watercolors in the winter of 2002 at the age of forty-two.
 A lifelong love affair with graphite sketching provides the foundation for the watercolors and anchors my distinctive layered style.
 I particularly enjoy painting the female figure (God’s quintessential creation.)
 Originals, commissions and limited edition prints can be purchased at my online art gallery, elrodart.com I recently served as artist-in-residence at the prestigious O’More School of Design.

-All profits from my paintings benefit our 501(c)3 non-profit charity, Creative Community, Inc., which provides mentorship, refreshment, encouragement and diffusion of ideas for creatives.
+If you enjoy my blog please consider a gift to my 501(c)3 non-profit charity, Creative Community, Inc., which provides scholarships to creatives from around the world for mentorship, refreshment, encouragement and diffusion of ideas.

-I do a limited number of one-on-one mentoring days on various topics.
+I do a limited number of one-on-one mentoring days in person or via Skype on various topics.
+Contact me for details.